Tensor states $\Upsilon B_{c}^{\ast -}$ and $J/\psi B_{c}^{\ast +}$: Conclusions

-Calculations carried out in the current article are important to understand properties of the hadronic tensor molecules $\Upsilon B_{c}^{\ast -}$ and $ J/\psi B_{c}^{\ast +}$.
-They provide new and valuable information about asymmetric heavy molecules.
-It will be interesting to compare our predictions with ones obtained in the context of alternative methods and complete the theoretical picture.
+Calculations carried out in this article are important to understand properties of the hadronic tensor molecules $\Upsilon B_{c}^{\ast -}$ and $ J/\psi B_{c}^{\ast +}$.
+They provide new and valuable information about asymmetric fully heavy molecules.
+It will be interesting to compare our predictions with results for such hadronic molecules obtained using alternative methods and, by this way, complete a corresponding theoretical picture in four-quark mesons' spectroscopy.